 Wadham is one of the larger colleges.
 Our Student Union provides facilities and support for students and organises charity, cultural, entertainment and welfare events.

 Students have access to excellent facilities, including a 24-hour library with over 40,000 texts.
 There are frequent productions in our theatre and in the Holywell Music Room.
 Sports facilities include a gym, badminton and squash courts, a boathouse and a sports ground with pavilion.

 Wadham undergraduates are normally offered accommodation for the standard duration of their studies (3 or 4 years), including two years on the main college site.
-An exciting new building, scheduled for completion in 2020, will provide a visionary undergraduate centre, complete with music room, arts room, café, bar, social and study space, situated at the heart of the college.
+An exciting new building, opening in summer 2020, provides a visionary undergraduate centre, complete with music room, arts room, café, bar, social and study space, situated at the heart of the college.
 High-quality and affordable meals on the main site are available to all students.

 Read more on the college website.

 …the home of great debate, encouraging freedom of thought and expression.

 …the most gorgeous library where you can curl up on a beanbag with a view of the gardens.